Zaptyp/spotify-web-api-node/README.md

 ## Version 5

+> [!WARNING]
-> :warning: Since the last release (4.0.0, released over year ago) a lot of new functionality has been added by a lot of different contributors. **Thank you.** In order to implement some of the feature requests, some **breaking changes** had to be made.
+> Since the last release (4.0.0, released over year ago) a lot of new functionality has been added by a lot of different contributors. **Thank you.** In order to implement some of the feature requests, some **breaking changes** had to be made.
 A list of them, along with a list of the new functionality, can be found in the [CHANGELOG](https://github.com/thelinmichael/spotify-web-api-node/blob/master/CHANGELOG.md).

 ## Table of contents